Picric acid: Uses

-By far the greatest use of picric acid has been in ammunitions and explosives.
-Explosive D, also known as Dunnite, is the ammonium salt of picric acid.
-Dunnite is more powerful but less stable than the more common explosive TNT (which is produced in a similar process to picric acid but with toluene as the feedstock).
+By far the greatest use of picric acid has been in ammunition and explosives.

+Derivatives

+Ammonium picrate (Explosive D, also known as Dunnite), is the ammonium salt of picric acid.
+It is notably less sensitive to impact than either picric acid or TNT (16-17 in initiation drop height using the Picatinny Arsenal apparatus, vs. 12-14 in for TNT and 13 in for PA), which allowed its use in armour piercing ammunition.
+Ammonium picrate was used by the United States army beginning in 1901 and the navy in 1907.

 Picramide, formed by aminating picric acid (typically beginning with Dunnite), can be further aminated to produce the very stable explosive TATB.

-It has found some use in organic chemistry for the preparation of crystalline salts of organic bases (picrates) for the purpose of identification and characterization.
+It has found some use in organic chemistry for the preparation of crystalline salts of organic bases (picrates) for the purpose of identification and characterisation.

 Optical metallography

 In metallurgy, a 4% picric acid in ethanol etch, termed "picral", has been commonly used in optical metallography to reveal prior austenite grain boundaries in ferritic steels.
 The hazards associated with picric acid have meant it has largely been replaced with other chemical etchants.
 However, it is still used to etch magnesium alloys, such as AZ31.